CharlieJT/Recipes/tests.md

  - Delete Recipe
  - 404 Error

-When all of the testing was complete, I got "All tests passed" printing in the terminal.
+When all the testing was complete, I got "All tests passed" printing in the terminal.

 ## User Stories Testing